Pee-wee's Playhouse: Development

 The creative design of the show was concocted by a troupe of artists including Wayne White, Gary Panter, Craig Bartlett, Nick Park, Richard Goleszowski, Gregory Harrison, Ric Heitzman, and Phil Trumbo.
 The first day of production, right as Panter began reading the scripts to find out where everything would be situated, set workers hurriedly asked him, "Where's the plans?
 All the carpenters are standing here ready to build everything."
 Panter responded, "You just have to give us 15 minutes to design this thing!"
-When asked about the styles that went into the set design, Panter said, "This was like the hippie dream ...
-It was a show made by artists ...
+When asked about the styles that went into the set design, Panter said, "This was like the hippie dream ....
+It was a show made by artists ....
 We put art history all over the show.
-It's really like ...
+It's really like ....
 I think Mike Kelley said, and it's right, that it's kind of like the Googie style – it's like those LA types of coffee shops and stuff but kind of psychedelic, over-the-top."
 Several artistic filmmaking techniques are featured on the program including chroma key, stop-motion animation, and clay animation.

 Pee-Wee's Playhouse was designed as an educational yet entertaining and artistic show for children.
-Its conception was greatly influenced by 1950s shows Reubens had watched as a child, like The Rocky and Bullwinkle Show, The Mickey Mouse Club, Captain Kangaroo, and Howdy Doody.
+Its conception was greatly influenced by shows Reubens had watched as a child, like The Rocky and Bullwinkle Show, The Mickey Mouse Club, Captain Kangaroo, and Howdy Doody.
 The show quickly acquired a dual audience of kids and adults.
+This proved especially important to CBS in the late 1980s when people meters were introduced; the vice president of rival network ABC, which had targeted its cartoons toward preschoolers, observed that ABC "got killed" in the ratings by Pee-Wee's Playhouse because ABC's younger audience could not operate the people meters.
+In 1988, ABC would shift its programming to shows that would draw both children and adults, helping to begin that network's recovery.

 Reubens, always trying to make Pee-wee a positive role model, sought to make a significantly moral show that would teach children the ethics of reciprocity.
 Reubens believed that children liked the Playhouse because it was fast-paced, colorful, and "never talked down to them", while parents liked the Playhouse because it reminded them of the past.

 Production

-At the start of season two, the show moved from its New York City warehouse studio to facilities at the Hollywood Center Studios, creating changes in personnel and a change to the set that allowed the show to take advantage of the additional space.
+At the start of season 2, the show moved from its New York City warehouse studio to facilities at the Hollywood Center Studios, creating changes in personnel and a change to the set that allowed the show to take advantage of the additional space.
 The show changed production facilities again in 1989 during its fourth season, this time at the Culver Studios, also in Los Angeles.